 If you’re very unlucky, you may run into an issue where you break your nail under the acrylic.
 Ouch.

 The Importance of Nail Prep

-Any problem that you might experience with acrylic nails can be traced back to how your nail was prepared before application.
+Any problem that you might experience with thick acrylic nails can be traced back to how your nail was prepared before application.

 Your nail needs to be filed adequately, sanitized, and the top layer should be sanded down to remove oils.

 What’s more, if your tech is using the plastic tip method, then those tips must be aligned perfectly with your nail.